 Workshops "Women of varying degrees of ability against traditional and stereotypical social roles", GM Arsenał, photo: Irek Popek.
 The picture shows people with and without visible disabilities who are discussing.

 One is not born, but rather becomes a disabled person – to paraphrase a famous quotation from the ‘Second Sex’ by Simone de Beauvoir.
-In a similar way to women, who are bound by expectations concerning the cultural dimension of their sex and trained to the role of structurally weaker, the disabled people tend to clash with excluding environment, which forces them to become dependent.
+Much like the female person, who is bound by the expectations of the cultural dimension of her gender and trained to play the role of the structurally weaker, disabled people tend to clash with an exclusionary environment that denies access to many spheres of social life.

-In a friendly space for people using mobility chairs, in which messages for the sand-blind people would be translated into Braille and abler people would remain aware of the needs of others, the degrees of ability would manifest in the choice of a lift over stairs, sound instead of text, a tram with lowered floor in place of a city scooter, but there would be nothing limiting the freedom of movement and access to common spaces.
+In a habitable space for people using wheelchairs, where messages for the visually impaired are translated into Braille and the able-bodied remain aware of differences, levels of ability would manifest themselves in the choice of lift rather than stairs, sound rather than text, a tram with a lower floor rather than a scooter, but nothing would restrict mobility and access to shared spaces.

-I am certain that disability manifests itself not only in obstructed access in urban areas but also in the economic status, and most of all in a paternal mentality that assumes that people with disabilities are not fully fledged subjects.
-This approach results with refusing their political and personal rights.
-They are deprived of a possibility to imagine a future which would be independent of their caretakers, as well as deciding about their bodies, sexuality and reproductive rights.
-The passivity of disabled people was definitely negated by the last year’s, 40-day-long protest in the Polish parliament.
-The social, economic and political change, which was demanded by the disabled and their supporters is shared by all emancipatory movements (feminism, LGTBQ+, Black Lives Matter, immigrants’ and economically excluded people’s groups, etc.).
-It results from a disagreement towards the impossibility to adjust to the reality shaped to the needs of fully-abled, white, heterosexual, economically privileged men, which don’t include the perspectives of others, especially the ones with various degrees of ability.
-In opposition to the visually attractive LGTBQ+ parades, which even though colourful and peaceful are met with aggression in Poland (i.e: the equality march in Gniezno), the protests of disabled people are socially accepted, but their aesthetics is far from the Instagram conveniences.
-Thus they are often sentenced to the virtual non-existence.
+Discrimination manifests itself not only in lack of access to public spaces, but also in economic status and, above all, in a paternalistic mentality that deprives disabled people of their agency.
+This attitude leads to the denial of political and personal rights.
+It deprives the possibility of imagining other, more accessible future.
+The 40 days of protests in the Polish parliament last year were an attempt to challenge these prejudices.
+The social, economic and political change demanded by disabled people and their allies is shared by all emancipatory movements (feminism, LGTBQ+, Black Lives Matter, migrating people and economically marginalised groups, etc.).
+It stems from a disagreement with the impossibility of adapting to a reality shaped around the needs of able-bodied, white, heterosexual, economically privileged male person, which doesn’t include the perspectives of others, especially people with disabilities.
+In contrast to the visually attractive LGTBQ+ parades, which, although colourful and peaceful, are met with aggression in Poland (e.g. the equality march in Gniezno), disabled people’s protests are socially accepted, but their aesthetics are far from Instagram conveniences.
+As a result, they are often condemned to virtual non-existence.

 Workshops "Women of varying degrees of ability against traditional and stereotypical social roles", GM Arsenał, photo: Irek Popek.
 The picture shows people with and without visible disabilities who are discussing.